jetsonai11/Udacity-RL-Project-Navigation/VanillaDQN/Report.md

 ## Choice of Hyperparameters

 The network architecture is consisted of: 2 hidden layers, each having 64 hidden units; 1 output layer with a single output for each valid action.
+The network structure can be found in the `model.py` file.

 Following hyper parameters where used:
 ``` python